 Similar Plants: There are several native conifers that can be distinguished from the Radiata Pine by the shape of the seed cones, the size of the mature tree, the shape of the leaves or needles and the lack of the characteristic smell.

-For further information on Radiata Pine contact the Department of Primary Industry, Water and Environment, Tasmania, or Forestry Tasmania.
+For further information on Radiata Pine contact the Department of Primary Industry, Parks, Water and Environment, Tasmania, or Forestry Tasmania.

 - Grubbing (all year).
 Hand pull seedlings.